 The bill amends the Medicaid Fairness Act to enhance the appeals process for providers in the Arkansas Medicaid Program.
-Key provisions include extending the appeal period from thirty-five days to a minimum of sixty-five days, allowing providers more time to respond to adverse decisions.
+Key changes include extending the appeal period from thirty-five days to a minimum of sixty-five days, allowing providers more time to respond to adverse decisions.
 Additionally, the bill mandates that notices of adverse decisions must include comprehensive information, such as detailed explanations and citations to specific policies and procedures that informed the decision.
-This aims to improve transparency and efficiency in the appeals process, reducing unnecessary administrative burdens on both providers and the Department of Human Services.
+It also requires the Department of Human Services to publish all relevant protocols and requirements on its website, ensuring transparency and accessibility for providers.

 Statutes affected: